tristandunn/tristandunn/about.markdown

 layout: page
 ---

-I'm a Louisiana native, living in Baton Rouge with my wife, Heather, and [Lil Sebastian][].
+I'm from Louisiana but currently living in Boston with my wife, Heather, and [Lil Sebastian][].
 We enjoy traveling when we can, with [Kauai, HI][] being one of our favorite places to visit.

 I've been working remotely since 2011 and presently work at [Clearbit][], where I help build APIs and integrations for business data.
 I primarily write Ruby at Clearbit, but also use Rails and JavaScript in personal projects.

-Despite growing up in a sweltering environment, I'm a hockey fan and cheer for the Boston Bruins.
+Despite growing up in a sweltering environment, I'm a huge hockey fan and cheer for the Boston Bruins.
 I also enjoy watching Premier League soccer and curling.

-You can follow me on [AngelList][], [GitHub][], [Product Hunt][], and [Twitter][], [e-mail me][] if you'd like to chat, or view my [résumé][].
+You can follow me on [AngelList][], [GitHub][], [Product Hunt][], and [Twitter][].
+You can also [e-mail me][] if you'd like to chat, or view my [résumé][].

 [AngelList]: https://angel.co/u/tristan-dunn
 [Clearbit]: https://clearbit.com